Azure-Samples/azure-ai-vision-sdk/samples/nextjs/README.md

 Note: the [javascript](../javascript) contains a fully featured vanilla-javascript sample

 ### Integrate face analysis into your own application

+First run through the steps in the [Set up the environment](#set-up-the-environment) section to install the npm package.

 #### Obtaining a session token
 A demo version on obtaining the token is in sample for the demo app to be built as an standalone solution, but this is not recommended.
 The session-authorization-token is required to start a liveness session.